 Data-Driven Engine

 Jedox In-Memory DB uses Data-Driven Engine (DDE) architecture.
-DDEs don't understand model metadata like dimensions or rules, and therefore they use a calculation planner to translate metadata into a plan.
+DDEs do not interpret model metadata such as dimensions or rules directly.
+Instead, a calculation planner translates this metadata into an executable calculation plan.

 Calculation planner